Skip to main content

 Capture

 Capture what resonates.
 Not everything, just the ideas, quotes, and insights that make you pause.
-Trust your intuition about what's valuable.
+Trust your intuition about what's worth keeping.

 Practical tips: